Study in the USA | IDP Vietnam

 • OPT (Optional Practical Training): Allows students to work after graduation (or during their studies if eligible), for a maximum of 12 months, and for STEM majors alone, it can be extended up to 36 months.

-12. How to study in the USA economically
+14. How to Study in the USA Economically

-Studying in the US is the dream of many of you, but many of you are worried about the expensive cost of studying and living.
+Studying in the US is the dream of many Vietnamese students, although many of them are worried because of the expensive cost of studying in the US and living.
 However, your dream of studying in the U.S. can completely become a reality if you plan your finances and information.
 Here are some suggestions to help you study in the U.S. more economically:

 Part-time work

-Although the part-time study abroad policy in the U.S. is somewhat stricter than in many other countries, students can still find job opportunities on campus to gain experience while covering living expenses.
-Some common positions that international students can do include:
+Although the policy of part-time study in the U.S. is somewhat stricter than in many other countries, international students can still find on-campus job opportunities to gain experience while covering living expenses.
+Some common positions that American students can do include:

 • Library supervisor: about $13.75/hour